 The Wild, Winding History of Pinot Noir: How One Grape Became a Global Obsession

-Pinot Noir.
-It’s delicate, temperamental, famously “finicky”…and yet somehow, it’s one of the world’s most loved (and most frustrating) grapes.
-We drink it because it’s romantic, mysterious, layered.
+It’s delicate, temperamental, famously “finicky”, and yet somehow, it’s one of the world’s most loved (and most frustrating) grapes.
+We drink it because it’s romantic, mysterious, and more layered than one of those cakes made out of crepes.
 We struggle with it because it’s moody, unpredictable, and downright difficult to grow.
+Well, maybe not all of us do the struggling, that’s mostly the winemakers, but you know what I mean.

 But how did this little thin-skinned grape go from ancient vines in Burgundy to starring in both million-dollar bottles and your Tuesday night glass?